PeterDaveHello/ipinfo.tw/README.md

 Without any specified URI, the server will return IP address, country, AS, and user agent.

-If you prefer to receive a machine-readable result, use path `/json`, e.g. `https://ipinfo.tw/json`, the result will look like:
+If you prefer to receive a machine-readable result, use path `/json` (without trailing slash), e.g. `https://ipinfo.tw/json`, the result will look like:

 ```json
 {"ip":"3.115.123.234","country_code":"JP","country_name":"Japan","asn":"16509","as_desc":"Amazon.com, Inc.","user_agent":"curl/7.58.0"}